Cave Tubing & Mayan Sites

 Altun Ha Maya Site

 Altun Ha ruins are famous because they found a Jade Head, which is the largest carved jade object in the whole Maya area.
 It is the national symbol of Belize, which you can see on every banknote.
 Altun Ha was a major ceremonial center in the Classic Period (250-900 AD) and functioned as a vital trading center linking the Caribbean shores with other Maya centers.
 After your visit to Altun Ha we stop for lunch.
-We journey back to Belize City, where we return back to Caye Caulker.
+We journey back to Belize City.
+Water taxi back to Caye Caulker.

 Xunantunich Maya Site